HJvA/fshome/README.md

 ### Inkplate
 For the moment the inkplate is connected to a stand alone raspberry, and the inkplate operates in peripheral mode. this means the raspberry is querying the fshome database (using a rest api over the network) and builds an inkplate screen by sending some serial commands to the inkplate.
+Now the inkplate is running micropython, on its esp32 microcontroler, and builds the display itself, getting data from the fshome restfull api.
+The inkplate also captures a onewire temperature sensor, and sends the results to the fshome server.

 ## Installation <a name="Installation"></a>